coldclimate/omnomfrickinnom/_posts/2014-07-26-chicken-pizza-chips.markdown

 ## Result

-The pickle is great with lots of things and was a spicy sharp accompaniment to the chicken pizza chips.
-It even made a great marinade for some beef because of the digestive properties of mango.

 ![Ready for the oven](https://lh4.googleusercontent.com/-Ta_-4en_hQ4/U9Ki2bVcDpI/AAAAAAAAE94/M7FYNHrxni8/w497-h663-no/IMG_20140725_193139.jpg "Ready for the oven")

 ![The crispy, cheesy, delicious mess](https://lh6.googleusercontent.com/F2X0UHbZ8NxUuTfx928gJEFly8fIf3z1Zvu2CNqmk7E=w497-h663-no "The crispy, cheesy, delicious mess")